andrasq/node-qrpc/Readme.md

 server splits the stream, decodes each message, and invokes each handler.

 Messages are sent to named handlers; the handlers are registered with the server using the `addHandler` method.
-Every handler takes the same arguments, a middleware stack-like `req, res, cb`:  the request bundle (the message itself), the response object, and a callback that can return a response and is used to return errors.
+Every handler takes the same arguments, a middleware stack-like `(req, res, next)`:  the request bundle (the message itself), the response object, and a callback that can return a response and is used to return errors.

 The response object can be used to send replies back to the caller.
 The `write` method sends a reply message and keeps the call open for more